corvusdeinanis/cuddlyspaceship/content/Theories of Management.md

 aka operations research

 **criticism**
 This approach has been criticized for its overemphasis on mathematical tools.
-Many managerial activities cannot be quantified because they involve human beings who are governed by many irrational elements as well.
+Many managerial activities cannot be quantified because they involve human beings who are governed by many irrational elements as well
 ## Operations Management
 effective management of the production process and the timely delivery of an organization's products and services. applied form of management science